saggie6969/ExoCord-Discord-Account-Generator-scammer/README.md

 Change the discord webhook to yours so the bots join ur server instead of the scammer

-if you get any errors just look at them see whats missing and install it using pythong
+if you get any errors just look at them see whats missing and install it using python

 you also need node js to use the token verfiers